 Haldimand County’s Sign By-law regulates the type, form, location, size and number of signs to be used on properties.
 A sign variance application is required in situations where relief from the provisions of the Sign By-law is required.
 A complete application for a sign variance includes a Sign Variance Application, applicable fees, and a detailed drawing.

 The Committee of Adjustment is a committee appointed by Haldimand County Council under authority from the Planning Act to consider applications for land severance and minor variance from the provisions of a Zoning By-law.
-The Committee of Adjustment meets every month according to a 2020 Approved Schedule.
+The Committee of Adjustment meets every month according to a 2020 Approved Schedule and 2021 Approved Schedule.